hargoniX/master/thesis/thesis.typ

 First, it traverses the program and generates constraints based on what types polymorphic constants are directly applied to.
 Then, it determines whether these constraints admit a finite solution, and if they do, it determines a solution through fixpoint iteration.
 This solution is a map from type variables to the set of types with which they might be instantiated.
-Lastly, the analysis traverses the program again and instantiates each polymorphic constant according to the solution.
+Finally, the analysis traverses the program again and instantiates each polymorphic constant according to the solution.

 In the remainder of this section, I present an adaptation of their type flow analysis to the